JuliaDiff/BlueStyle/julia/style-guide.md

 Base.isreal(x::Ghost) = false
 ```

+### Global Variables

+Global variables should be avoided where possible.
+If used, they should be `const`s with a
+name written in all capital letters, and placed at the top of the file immediately after any
+imports and exports.

 ### Function Naming

 Names of functions should describe an action or property irrespective of the type of the argument; the argument's type provides this information instead.